Figure skating rink: Ice quality

-Officials shall not be seated on the ice surface.
-The Judges and the Referee will be seated at the rinkboard.
-If possible, the Technical Panel will be seated in an elevated position.
+Venue and general configuration

-For the international competitions sanctioned by the ISU, at least one covered and preferably heated rink is required.
-For the ISU Figure Skating Championships, the Winter Olympic Games and the Winter Youth Olympic Games, two covered and closed rinks are required.
-For the ISU events, the Winter Olympic Games, the Winter Youth Olympic Games and the qualifying competition for the Winter Olympic Games, the ice rinks must be heated.
+Since 1980, all figure skating competitions have been held in completely covered and enclosed rinks.
+The rule was expanded to include practice rinks in 1984.
+At least one covered and preferably heated rink is required for international competitions.
+For ISU championships, the Olympic Winter Games, and the Winter Youth Olympic Games, two covered and closed rinks are required.
+For rinks at ISU events, the Olympics, the Youth Olympics, and the qualifying competition for the Olympics must be heated.

+According to the S&P/ID, the ISU does not permit officials to be seated on the ice surface.
+The judges and the referee are seated at the rinkboard.
+The ISU prefers that the technical panel be seated in an elevated position.

 Kiss and cry

 The kiss and cry is the area in a figure skating rink where figure skaters wait for their marks to be announced after their performances during a figure skating competition.
 It is so named because the skaters and coaches often kiss to celebrate after a good performance, or cry after a poor one.
 The area is usually located in the corner or end of the rink and is furnished with a bench or chairs for the skaters and coaches and monitors to display the competition results.
 It is often elaborately decorated with flowers or some other backdrop for television shots and photos of the skaters as they react to their performance and scores.